Home run hat tricks for Cano, DeJong, Cruz and Betts

 It was the fifth time in his career — one shy of the major league record — that Betts hit three homers in a game.

-According to the Elias Sports Bureau, this was the first time in major league history there were even three straight days with a three-homer game.
+According to the Elias Sports Bureau, this was the first time in major league history there were three straight days with a three-homer game.
 There have now been 15 of them this season.
 The first three-homer game was by Paul Goldschmidt back on March 29.
 The longest stretch without one was 21 days, between Christian Yelich (April 15) and Justin Turner (May 7).

 Only two teams this season — the Cardinals and Twins — have had more than one player pull off the feat.
 Cruz and Max Kepler did it for Minnesota, DeJong and Goldschmidt for St. Louis.